L3viathan/batchable/README.md

   asking the GC for references to the proxy, but in the meantime a different thread could have decremented the reference count, meaning we could get half-dead objects that haven't been reaped yet.
-- **performance:** performance hasn't been tested, but `gc.get_referrers()` probably isn't that fast.
-It's usually gonna be faster than a database/API roundtrip though.
 - **no tuples:** we only replace references in lists and dicts (including instance dictionaries).
 That means that we are not able to replace references in tuples.
 It would technically be possible to do this, but the way this